 Introduction to Hamcrest

-The assertions you write with Hamcrest follow a more stylized sentence approach which makes it sometimes more human-readable.
+The assertions we write with Hamcrest follow a more sentence-like approach which makes it more readable.

-While you might write the following assertion with JUnit:
+While we might write the following assertion with JUnit:

 1 | assertEquals(new BigDecimal("99.99"), classUnderTest.calculatePrice("AirPods")); |

-Besides the fact that it reads more like an English sentence, the order of the parameter is also different.
+Besides the fact that it reads more like an English sentence, the parameters' order is also different.
 The JUnit assertEquals

 1 2 | assertEquals(expected, actual); assertThat(actual, equalTo(expected)); |